Jarmahent/ImageProcessingBot/README.md

 `-- Bot now has different processing templates to  from randomly`

 ### `V1.2.1` Changes:
-`-- Bot now stores all the retrevied urls for future refrence`
+`-- Bot now stores all the retrieved urls for future reference`